Pneumococcal Polysaccharide Vaccine (23-Valent)

 There are no dosage adjustments provided in the manufacturer’s labeling.

 Administer SubQ or IM (deltoid muscle or lateral midthigh).
 Do not inject IV; avoid intradermal administration (may cause severe local reactions).
-To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (NCIRD/ACIP 2011).
+Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection.
+To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
 US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.

 Store at 2°C to 8°C (36°F to 46°F).